EnekoMontero/Modbus-Slave/README.md

 The Modbus generally uses serial RS-232 or RS-485 as physical layer (then called Modbus Serial) and TCP/IP via Ethernet or WiFi (Modbus IP).

-I also added the possibility to use Modbus over LoRa. http://www.microchip.com/design-centers/wireless-connectivity/embedded-wireless/lora-technology
+I also added the possibility to use Modbus over LoRa. <br>
+http://www.microchip.com/design-centers/wireless-connectivity/embedded-wireless/lora-technology

 In the current version the library allows the Arduino operate as a slave, supporting Modbus Serial, Modbus LoRa and